zelaznik/enhanced_namedtuple/README.md

 - This is my draft proposal to make a small modification to the `collections.namedtuple` library.
 - I've never made a PEP.
 I welcome all constructive feedback, negative, positve, or neutral.
-- Whatever Python says, (probably no), this package has been tested for standalone distribution.
+- Whatever Python says, (probably rejected), this package has been tested for standalone distribution.
 - Add a new interface to the `namedtuple` factory method for use as an abstract base class.
 - Interface maintains backward compatibility with all previous versions of Python.